LenderPanel.com

 Allied Irish Bank

-• Me and a friend got a joint mortgage with Allied Irish Bank on a flat a couple of years ago.
-I am now looking to get a property by myself and my friend would like to buy me out.
-On the basis that we can settle on a price what are the next steps?
-Would there be any potential concerns with Allied Irish Bank with him being responsible for the total loan rather than only half of it?
+• Me and a friend got a joint mortgage with Allied Irish Bank on a apartment about a year ago.
+I am now thinking of buying a apartment on my own and my friend would like to buy me out.
+Once we have agreed an amount where do we go?
+Would there be any potential problem with Allied Irish Bank with him being on the hook for the total loan rather than only part of it?

-• How and when do I pay stamp duty due for the transfer of equity in my property in my sole name which is taking place at the same time as a switching mortgage via Allied Irish Bank?
+• How and when do I incur the Stamp Duty Land Tax chargeable for the transfer of equity in my property in my sole name which is happening simultaneously with a switching mortgage via Allied Irish Bank?

 Who will be responsible for the costs of the Transfer of Equity?